markov2seq

 Output

-generated sequence of elements based on the given Markov transition matrix [llll]
+Generated sequence of elements based on the given Markov transition matrix [llll]

 Usage

-$events = importaudio('bach.wav'); ## import MIDI file
+$events = importmidi('bach.mid'); ## import MIDI file

 ## get pitch from each event